oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/Jacobi_Iterative_Solver/README.md

 ```
 > **Note**: If you are connecting to a remote system with oneAPI tools installed, you might not be able to launch the Intel&reg; Advisor graphical interface.
 You can transfer the HTML-based report to a local machine to view it.

-Based on the output captured from Intel&reg; Advisor, one can see a predicted acceleration when using GPU offload.
+Based on the output captured from Intel&reg; Advisor, one can see an estimated speed-up if we offload loops identified in the Top Offloaded section of the output.
+We can get about 9x speed up for one loop and a 4.5x speed up for another.
+The generation of the matrix can be spede up almost 7x times.
+In the next step, we will offload those loops to the GPUs.

 ![offload Modeling results](images/cpu.png)